Accession of Armenia to the European Union: EU membership

 On 7 November 2024, the United Platform of Democratic Forces submitted the collected signatures to the Central Election Commission for review.
-Once the Central Election Commission approves the submitted signatures, the petition will be presented to the National Assembly for debate.
-The alliance stated that if the National Assembly refuses to hold a referendum on EU membership, they will organize a second petition for which it will be necessary to collect 300,000 signatures, which will allow the alliance to hold a referendum bypassing the National Assembly entirely.
+The alliance stated that if the National Assembly refuses to hold a referendum on EU membership, they will organize a second petition allow the alliance to hold a referendum bypassing the National Assembly entirely, which will require it to collect 300,000 signatures.
 On 22 November 2024, Prime Minister Nikol Pashinyan stated that "there is no political logic in being against holding a referendum on EU membership".

 On 10 December 2024, the Central Electoral Commission concluded their review of the 60,000 signatures collected, and determined that there was a sufficient number of valid signatures for the petition to be sent to the National Assembly.
-The petition was then submitted as the draft law "On the launch of the process of accession of the Republic of Armenia to the European Union".
-Prior to the vote, the Armenian government expressed its support for the bill, with Pashinyan elaborating that: "In the event of the adoption of this law, it is necessary to have a certain idea of actions up to the point of holding or not holding a potential referendum.
+The petition was submitted as the draft law "On the launch of the process of accession of the Republic of Armenia to the European Union".

+Prior to the vote, in the National Assembly on the draft law, the Armenian government expressed its support for the bill, with Pashinyan elaborating that "in the event of the adoption of this law, it is necessary to have a certain idea of actions up to the point of holding or not holding a potential referendum.
 What is that idea?
 The idea is that after the adoption of this law, we should discuss with the European Union the roadmap that they imagine and that we imagine, and develop a roadmap together."
-The decision for the government to support the bill, was reported to be the first step of "the beginning of the accession process of the Republic of Armenia to the European Union".
+The decision for the government to support the bill was reported to be the first step of "the beginning of the accession process of Armenia to the European Union".

 On 11 January 2025, EU Foreign Affairs and Security Policy Chief Spokesperson Anitta Hipper announced that the EU would examine the draft law on Armenia's EU integration process and meet with Armenian officials.
+On January 24, Prime Minister of Armenia Nikol Pashinyan stated that the country would go ahead with its plans to join the EU in spite of warnings from Russia.

 On 24 January 2025, the Standing Committee on European Integration of the National Assembly of Armenia unanimously adopted the draft law on the launch of the accession process of Armenia to the European Union.
-The final version of the bill, approved by the Standing Committee on European Integration, reads as follows:
+The final version of the bill, approved by the committee, reads as follows:

 The Republic of Armenia, expressing the will of the people of the Republic of Armenia, aiming to make the Republic of Armenia a safe, secure, developed and prosperous country, announces the beginning of the process of accession of the Republic of Armenia to the European Union.